Lightning-AI/litdata/README.md

 ### Indexing the HF dataset (Optional)

-If the Hugging Face dataset hasn't been indexed yet, you can index it first using the `index_hf_dataset` method, and then stream it using the code below.
+If the Hugging Face dataset hasn't been indexed yet, you can index it first using the `index_hf_dataset` method, and then stream it using the code above.

 ```python
 import litdata as ld